standing desk benefits

 Orthopedic Health Effects

 On the topic of orthopedic health, standing is certainly a better option for your posture, as well as back and neck, than sitting.
+This aligns with the recommendations of orthopedic specialists, medical professionals with an MD degree who focus on the musculoskeletal system.
 However, standing for long periods of time also brings it’s own share of issues, primarily related to knee pain.
 When factoring in all the unique drawbacks of standing desk, research around this issue suggests that standing desks generally don’t offer more orthopedic benefits to sitting desks.

 There are ways to counteract some of the drawbacks of standing desks.
 For example, fatigue mats have been shown in some studies to reduce standing fatigue and knee strain by as much as 60%.
 While there certainly isn’t any research to drive this conclusion, that difference might just be enough to tip a standing desk setup over the edge in comparing it to it’s 4-legged counterpart.